csaybar/EEwPython/README.md

 **Welcome!**

 This is a series of Jupyter notebook to learn Google Earth Engine with Python.
-All the content is released under the  GPLv3 license.
+All the content is released under the  Apache 2.0 license.
 If you want to contribute to this project, do not doubt to keep in touch with me.

 ## Table of Contents